 Natural Therapy Plan for Women Trying to Conceive Over 40

 Note: If you have been diagnosed with a fertility issue please also see one of our guides related to that particular issue.

 There are many key areas that need to be focused on.
 I am briefly going to cover each of them below.
 At the bottom of each section is a link to more information specific to that subject.

 The single most important thing you can do, if you do not already eat a whole food diet, is switch to one!
-I have seen the most dramatic changes in increase of egg health alone through diet changes.
-Switching to nutrient dense fertility diet that includes fertility superfoods like spirulina, maca, and royal jelly.
-Also, including key nutrients such as antioxidants, CoQ10 Ubiquinol, and folic acid have been shown to increase fertility.
+I have seen the most dramatic improvement in egg health through diet changes alone, specifically by switching to a nutrient dense fertility diet that includes fertility superfoods like spirulina, maca, and royal jelly.
+Also, supplementing with key nutrients such as antioxidants, CoQ10 Ubiquinol, and folic acid have been shown to increase egg health.

 Great Ideas for Exercise:

 - Fertility Yoga

 Be sure you are exercising for 30 minutes a day, 5 times a week.